ssk-d/fireflutter/README.md

 Call `fetchPosts()` method the ForumData instance and fireflutter will get posts from Firestore storing the posts in `ForumData.posts` and the app can render the posts within the callback of ForumData instance.

 - Do [Firestore security rules](#firestore-security-rules).
 When the app list posts, it will require indexes.
-- Do [Cloud Functions Setup](#cloud-functions-setup).
-When the app is displaying posts, the Clould Funtions soubld be ready.
 - See [smaple app's forum-list branch](https://github.com/thruthesky/fireflutter_sample_app/tree/forum-list) for the sample code.
   - You would open [forum.list.dart](https://github.com/thruthesky/fireflutter_sample_app/blob/forum-list/lib/screens/forum/forum.list.screen.dart) to see what's going on to list a forum.
     - It first gets category